kubrickzirconia/odd-abap/README.md

 ## [Z_PRESS_START_LB][1]

 A tricky, eccentric puzzle that runs on selection screens.
-The player has to input a specific combination of answers into the screen and execute in order to win.
 Uploaded 03/04/2019.

 ## [Z_PLAYLIST_LB][2]

-A DDIC created to store song titles.
-The user can create, read, update, and delete the DDIC using an RFC enabled function module written to handle these operations.
+A DDIC created to store song titles and an RFC function module to update it.
 Uploaded 04/06/2019.

 ## [Z_DOT_DASH_DOT_LB][4]

 A function module to translate text into morse code.
+Uploaded 13/06/2019

 ## [Z_AUTOMATED_BIOGRAPHY_LB][5]

-A selection screen that takes input on the user and outputs a CV as pdf.
+A selection screen that takes input from the user and outputs a CV as an adobe form.

 ## [Z_SUM41_LB][3]